ESMS-Group-Public/FoKL-GPy/test/ReadMe.md

 - confirm the tests are successful
 - change 'CURRENT_REPO_URL' back to 'https://github.com/ESMS_Group-Public/FoKL-GPy'; commit
 - open a pull request to the official repo

+To automate, a method using 'get_current_repo_url.py' to define 'CURRENT_REPO_URL' is in progress.